SiddarthaK16/Coding-Journey/README.md

 HTML - Exploring the start and literally making baby steps towards web page designing

+CSS - Styling my pages , my way.

+JavaScript - Building the logic of the website like a boss.

 (Future additions: other languages, projects)

 ⚡ How I Use This Repo